idealparable/BibleQ/DidLazarusWriteJohn.md

 I'm quoting this more for the list of verses at the end.
 I haven't checked them, though I did note one of them earlier, but it supports that a very familiar eyewitness wrote it.
 Not sure it makes as much sense to put Lazarus in those early events listed here.
 Given that John the Baptist was hanging out in the wilderness and the Jordan, it makes more sense to me that a fisherman would be the unnamed disciple so close to John.

-Of course, we do have our weird, possibly unintentional implied argument that Lazarus might be a fisherman in John 21, if we presuppose the DiLoved there is Laz.
+Of course, we do have our weird, possibly unintentional implied argument that Lazarus might be a fisherman in John 21, if we presuppose the DiscipleLoved there is Laz.

 For the primary purpose of John, this is relevant: